 - We will continue to adopt a strong preventative approach through advice, information, early intervention and the provision of enabling services to support people to live independently within their community for as long as possible;

-- Services will be provided in a fair, transparent and consistent way irrespective of an person’s race, gender, sexual orientation, age, disability, language, religion, political or other opinion, national or social origin, or other status;
+- Services will be provided in a fair, transparent and consistent way irrespective of an person’s race, gender / gender identity, sexual orientation, age, disability, language, religion, political or other opinion, national or social origin, or other status;

-- All people will be considered capable of making their own decisions unless it is proved otherwise – (see Mental Capacity Act 2005 Procedure);
+- All people will be considered capable of making their own decisions unless it is proved otherwise – (see Mental Capacity Act 2005);

 - People will be empowered so that they can make informed choices over their health, care and quality of life, and take as much control as they wish over the services they receive and the way they are delivered;

 - People and their carers will influence and shape the services offered by the council through meaningful customer involvement on a regular basis;